 In the Epilepsy Monitoring Unit, our goal is to observe and record seizures using continuous EEG and video monitoring.

-The Epilepsy Monitoring Unit is a specialized inpatient unit located in the Neurosciences Care Unit on the 8th floor of the new Lunder Building at 55 Fruit Street.
+The Epilepsy Monitoring Unit, the only ABRET accredited Epilepsy Monitoring Unit in New England, is a specialized inpatient unit located in the Neurosciences Care Unit on the 8th floor of the new Lunder Building at 55 Fruit Street.
 Patients are admitted to the Epilepsy Monitoring Unit for detailed diagnostic evaluation of their seizures and spells.
 The recordings we take help us make specific diagnoses and precisely localize the source of epileptic discharge from the brain.
 Ultimately, we use this information to develop a specific treatment plan designed for the individual patient that may include medications, surgery, or a device-based therapy.

 You will be admitted to the Neurology Service, which includes the Epilepsy Monitoring Unit.
 Your “Attending Physician” will be the doctor who is assigned to the Neurology Service for that month.
 The Epilepsy Fellow and Neurology Residents (doctors who are furthering their specialization in Neurology) will coordinate your care.